UltraMessaging/um_lat/README.md

 ````
 <option name="file_descriptor_management_behavior" default-value="busy_wait"/>
 ````
-This lowers the latency by eliminating the kernel scheduler wakup overhead.
+This lowers the latency by eliminating the kernel scheduler wakeup overhead.
 It also consumes 100% of the CPU that it is running on.

-Thus, the um_lat_pong tool consumes 100% of CPU on one CPU.
+Thus, the um_lat_pong tool consumes 100% of one CPU.